Patryk-Grzegorczyk/ue5-multiplayer-quest-system/README.md

 - multiplayer replication
 - presentation

-### Simplified Portfolio Extraction

-The original DeepAnomaly implementation contains additional integrations for inventory rewards, notifications, quest UI, item requirements and other gameplay systems.

-Those systems are intentionally excluded from this repository to keep the example focused on the multiplayer quest architecture.
+### Per-Player Timers

+Labour interactions use a timer map keyed by `APlayerController*`, allowing multiple players to use the same actor independently.

 ## Source Relationship

 This repository is **not the complete DeepAnomaly quest implementation**.

-It is an intentionally simplified extraction of the architecture developed for the game, adapted to remove game-specific dependencies and focus on the networking and quest-state concepts demonstrated here.
+It is an intentionally simplified extraction of the architecture developed for the game, adapted to remove game-specific dependencies and focus on the multiplayer quest concepts demonstrated here.

 ## Unreal Engine